SlickSaintNick/odinbook/planning.md

     - DONE Author, Content, When, Like count, who has liked, comments, likes for comments
     - DONE Button to add a comment to a post (takes to new page initially)
     - DONE Button to reply to each comment with another comment
-    - Button to like the post
+    - DONE Button to like the post
+    - DONE Buttons to like each comment
-    - Buttons to like each comment
+    - DONE Buttons to like each comment reply
   - **Out of sequence: Add Validations to the Model in post.rb etc, check all required fields are null**
   - List of followed users, click on them to view their profile#show
   - Pending follow requests, button to accept or reject
-  - Replace with Turbo Streams functionality
 - profile#new / #edit - linked from Home page
   - Create and edit profile including profile picture
 - profile#show